learn-co-students/oo-my-pets-cb-gh-000/README.md

 ### Overview

-You will be building an `Owner`, `Bird`, `Dog`, and `Cat` class.
-An owner will know about all its pets, be able to buy a pet, set the name of a pet (which the pet can't change, because that would be weird), change a pet's mood through walking, feeding, or playing with it, and sell all of its pets (for when it moves to that tiny NYC studio after college).
+You will be building an `Owner`, `Dog`, and `Cat` class.
+An owner will know about all their pets, be able to buy a pet, change a pet's mood through walking or feeding it, and sell all of their pets (for when they move to that tiny NYC studio after college).

+A `Dog` and a `Cat` are initialized with a name and an **Owner object**

 ### Part I: Object Models